Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Introduction

-Our main results hold for Lie algebroids $\SL$ whose underlying bundle is a line bundle, but we expect that at least some of them hold for higher rank Lie algebroids (see Remark \ref{rmk:higherrk}).
-In addition, we prove some results in the higher rank setting, mostly concerning non-emptiness of the moduli spaces of $\SL$-connections; see section \ref{sec:moduli-LandLambda}.
+On the other hand, even though we prove some results in the case of higher rank Lie algebroids, mostly concerning non-emptiness of the moduli spaces of $\SL$-connections (cf.\ Section \ref{sec:moduli-LandLambda}), our main results hold for Lie algebroids whose underlying bundle is a line bundle.
+However, we expect that at least some of them to hold for higher rank Lie algebroids.
+The main obstacle to extend the results to this setting is that a good knowledge of deformation theory of $V$-Higgs bundles, for $\rk(V)>1$, has not yet been completely achieved (see Remark \ref{rmk:higherrk}).